Neuropharmacology & Neurotherapeutics

 Unlike the severe withdrawal from the rest of the world that is characteristic of autism, children with Asperger syndrome are isolated because of their poor social skills and narrow interests.
 Children with the disorder will gather enormous amounts of factual information about their favorite subject and will talk incessantly about it, but the conversation may seem like a random collection of facts or statistics, with no point or conclusion.
 They may approach other people, but make normal conversation difficult by eccentric behaviors or by wanting only to talk about their singular interest.

-Many children with AS are highly active in early childhood, but some may not reach milestones as early as other children regarding motor skills such as pedaling a bike, catching a ball, or climbing outdoor play equipment.
+Many children with Asperger syndrome are highly active in early childhood, but some may not reach milestones as early as other children regarding motor skills such as pedaling a bike, catching a ball, or climbing outdoor play equipment.
 They are often awkward and poorly coordinated with a walk that can appear either stilted or bouncy.

 What causes Asperger syndrome?

-The cause of ASD, including Asperger syndrome, is not known.
+The cause of autism spectrum disorder, including Asperger syndrome, is not known.
 Current research points to brain abnormalities in Asperger syndrome.
 Using advanced brain imaging techniques, scientists have revealed structural and functional differences in specific regions of the brains of children who have Asperger syndrome versus those who do not have the disorder.
 These differences may be caused by the abnormal migration of embryonic cells during fetal development that affects brain structure and “wiring” in early childhood and then goes on to affect the neural circuits that control thought and behavior.

 For example, one study found a reduction of brain activity in the frontal lobe of children with Asperger syndrome when they were asked to respond to tasks that required them to use their judgment.
 Another study found differences in activity when children were asked to respond to facial expressions.
-A different study investigating brain function in adults with AS revealed abnormal levels of specific proteins that correlate with obsessive and repetitive behaviors.
+A different study investigating brain function in adults with Asperger syndrome revealed abnormal levels of specific proteins that correlate with obsessive and repetitive behaviors.

 How is it diagnosed?